xtclang/xvm/README.md

 We believe the following concepts are necessary to understand, in order to work with XDK projects or the XDK.
 None of them are at all specific to XTC:

-(TODO: Add hyperlinks to more information for each bullet point below.)

-* The concept of "gradlew" (or "gradlew.bat" on Windows) wrapper, and why it should ALWAYS be used instead of a "gradle" binary on the local system.
-And why it's actually a bad idea to have a specific "gradle" binary in your PATH at all.
-(This goes for other dependent binaries as well).
+* The concept of "gradlew" and "mvnw" (or "gradlew.bat" and "mvnw.bat" on Windows) wrappers, and why it should ALWAYS be used instead of a "gradle" binary on the local system, for any repository that ships it with its build.
-* The concept of a versioned Maven artifact, and its descriptor "group:artifactId:version"
+* The concept of a versioned Maven artifact, and that its descriptor "group:artifactId:version" is its "global address", no matter how it is resolved on the lower abstraction layer.
 * The concept of release vs snapshot artifact versions in the Maven model.
-* The concept of local and remote artifact repositories, and how they are used by the build.
+* The concept of local (mostly mavenLocal()) and remote artifact repositories, and how they are used by a maven build.
 * The concept of the Maven/Gradle build lifecycle, its fundamental tasks, and how they depend on each other ("clean", "assemble", "build" and "check").
-This includes understanding the Gradle cache, daemons, and why "clean" is not what you think of as "clean" in a C++ Makefile and why
+* The concept of the Gradle/Maven cache, build daemons, and why "clean" is not what you think
-  is it often better not to use it, in a cached, incrementally built Gradle project.
+  of as "clean" in a C++ Makefile and why is it often better not to use it, in a cached, incrementally built Gradle project.
-* The concept of Maven/Gradle SourceSets.
+* The concept of Maven/Gradle source sets, like "main", "resources" and "test".
-* The concept of a Gradle Build Scan, and understanding how to inspect it and how to use it to spot build issues.
+* The concept of a Gradle build scan, and understanding how to inspect it and how to use it to spot build issues.
 * The standard flags that can be used to control Gradle debug log levels, --info, -q, --stacktrace and so on.
 * The concept of goal of self-contained software, which specifies its complete dependencies as part of its source controlled configuration.
-  * On the Maven model level, this means semantically versioned Maven artifacts.
+  1) On the Maven model level, this means semantically versioned Maven artifacts.
-  * On the software build and execution level, this also means specific versions of external pieces of software, for example Java, NodeJS or Yarn.
-This also means that we CAN and SHOULD always be able to containerize.
+  2) On the software build and execution level, this also means specific versions of external pieces of software, for example Java, NodeJS or Yarn.
+This also means that we CAN and SHOULD always be able to containerize for development purposes.

-      *(Not only does this mean that we can build and run bit identical software on any machine with any configuration.
-It also means that we do not install any additional software on the build machine outside the repository.
-Why this is absolutely fundamental, can be understood by imagining an example where developer has three different open source projects on his/her development machine, each requiring an exact version of NodeJS or Java, but different versions for different projects.
-Another reason is that large parts of modern software architecture, for example CI/CD pipelines, REQUIRE that it's easy to build and run software on a virgin system, with "a single command line".)*

-Today, it is pretty safe to assume that any open source developer who has worked on any Gradle or Maven based project has the above knowledge, and that it's more often the case than not.
+Today, it is pretty safe to assume that most open source developers who has worked on any Gradle or Maven based project has at least the most important parts of the above knowledge.
-We have spent significant effort on our architectural design to ensure that an adopter who wants to become an XTC or XDK user or developer does not need to acquire *any* knowledge that is more domain specific than concepts listed above.
+We have spent significant architectural effort to ensure that an adopter who wants to become an XTC or XDK user or developer does not need to acquire *any* knowledge that is more domain specific than concepts listed above.
+None of these concepts are specific to the XTC platform, but should be familiar to most software developers who have worked on projects with Maven style build systems.

+We will also work on IDE Language support as soon as we have enough cycles to do so, which should make getting up to speed with XTC and even less complicated process.